MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 ## Known issues
 - Microsoft recommends that you limit the number of short (~under 1 min) desktop flows that you queue in large machine groups.
 - Machines and machine groups are not available in China regions.
 You can still view the desktop flow queue for your gateways by visiting **Desktop flow queues** under the **Monitor** section in the left navigation.
+- Desktop flow queues are designed with a best-effort FIFO (first-in, first-out) approach to process runs in the order in which they were received, with the oldest run being executed first.
+However, due to the nature of how runs are prepared and processed internally, it is possible that runs that were added a few seconds later to the queue may be started before the previous one already in queue.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]